 Switching to a real food diet has eliminated our bouts with ear infections and stuffy noses (though Chamomile helps with those too!) but some things, like teething pain, can’t be fixed with healthy food!

 Chamomile is a naturally calming herb that relaxes nerves and reduces pain.
 It has been known to settle the stomach and reduce gas and colic in infants.
-I use it to sooth fussy babies, calm down upset toddlers and and on bruises.
+I use it to soothe fussy babies, calm down upset toddlers and and on bruises.

 A homemade Chamomile tincture is incredibly easy to make and is my favorite baby gift for new parents.
 I take it to the hospital when I have a baby (mainly for me during labor!).

 Perhaps you’ve seen Chamomile tincture in stores, but you can make your own for much less than you can buy it.
 I make a quart for the price I used to pay for a 4-6 ounce bottle.

 Making tinctures also helps preserve herbs, which is especially important for Chamomile, since its positive benefits are in its volatile oils which decrease over time unless preserved.